-III - RPS COMPLIANCE REPORTS FOR 2021
+III - RPS COMPLIANCE REPORTS FOR 2022

-Pursuant to the Commission's RPS rules, active electricity suppliers and the default supplier with retail sales in 2021 were required to submit a compliance report by April 1, 2022, for that calendar year.
-A total of 46 suppliers were required to report on their compliance.
-These include:
+Pursuant to the Commission's RPS rules, active electricity suppliers and the default supplier with retail sales in 2022 are required to submit a compliance report by April 1, 2023, for that calendar year.
+A total of 48 suppliers, including Pepco, were required to report on their compliance:

 - Alpha Gas and Electric

 - Ambit Energy

 - AEP Energy

 - Atlantic Energy

+- BP Energy Retail Company

 - Champion Energy Services

 - Calpine Energy Solutions

 - CleanChoice Energy

 - Clearview Energy

 - Constellation NewEnergy

 - Devonshire Energy

 - DC Gas and Electric

 - Direct Energy Business

 - Direct Energy Services

-- EDF Energy Services

 - Eligo Energy

 - ENGIE Resources

 - Everyday Energy

 - Freepoint Energy Solutions

 - Grid Power Direct

 - Horizon Power and Light

 - IDT Energy

 - Inspire Energy

 - Major Energy Electric Services

 - MidAmerican Energy

 - MP2 Energy

 - Mpower Energy

 - NextEra Energy Services

+- Nordic Energy Services

 - Palmco Power DC

 - Park Power

 - Pepco

 - Public Power

 - Reliant Energy Northeast

 - Renaissance Power and Gas

 - RPA Energy

 - SmartEnergy

+- Smartest Energy

 - Star Energy Partners

 - Starion Energy

 - Stream Energy

 - SunSea Energy

 - Talen Energy Marketing

 - Think Energy

 - Titan Gas and Power

 - UGI Energy Services

 - Viridian Energy

 - WGL Energy Services

 - XOOM Energy

-Renewable Energy Credits ("RECs") and Compliance Fee Payments
+RECs and Compliance Fee Payments

-In general, in order to meet the solar requirement, the statute provides that RECs must be generated by solar energy facilities that are located within the District or in locations served by a distribution feeder serving the District.
+In general, in order to meet the solar requirement, the statute provides that RECs must be generated by solar energy facilities that are located within the District of Columbia or in locations served by a distribution feeder serving the District.
 However, solar energy systems outside of the District that were certified by the Commission prior to February 1, 2011, may still be used to meet the solar carve-out requirement.
 These latter solar energy systems are referred to as "grandfathered" facilities.

-Based on the available information, the total amount of money raised from compliance fee payments was \$5.7 million for 2021, down from \$8.2 million in 2020.
-The decrease in the compliance fees, compared to 2020, partly reflects the increase in use of solar RECs to meet the RPS requirements, despite a 2-3% increase in retail sales and an uptick in the solar carve-out requirement.
-Electricity suppliers retired 133,416 SRECs in 2020, compared to the more than 183,000 SRECs retired in 2021.
-The total compliance fee payments submitted in various reporting years are provided in the following table:xxi
+Based on the available information, the total amount of money raised from compliance fee payments was \$72,250 for 2022, down from \$5.7 million in 2021.
+The decrease in the compliance fees, compared to 2021 reflects the increase in use of solar RECs to meet the RPS requirements, despite about a 1% increase in retail sales and an uptick in the solar carveout requirement.
+Electricity suppliers retired 183,707 SRECs in 2021, compared to 263,919 SRECs retired in 2022.
+The average SREC price was roughly \$404 in 2022, well below the compliance fee of \$500 per SREC shortfall.
+The total compliance fee payments submitted in various reporting years are provided in the following table.